nelsons502/startup/notes.md

 I have gotten very behind in the class, but I am determined to catch up.
 I plan to spend 8-10 hours a week on this class for the rest of the semester, or until I have everything completed.
 I'm not willing to take the class again when I can get it done NOW!

+**Update**: Dr. Jensen was encouraging but told me that I would definitely need to invest a ***LOT*** of time into the class in order to pass.
+I'm willing to do so, I just need to put the time in and communicate with the TA's whenever I get stuck on something.